Latvia to Join NASA’s International Agreement on Peaceful and Sustainable Space Exploration

 The Artemis Accords were developed in 2020 by the United States government and the National Aeronautics and Space Administration (NASA).
 To date, they have been signed by 56 countries, including Central European Union (EU) member states as well as Japan, Canada, Australia, and the United Kingdom.
 The accords were established in connection with NASA’s Artemis program – a new international initiative aimed at returning humans to the Moon and later advancing missions to Mars.

-By becoming part of the Artemis Accords, Latvia will strengthen its international cooperation in the space sector, open new opportunities for Latvian researchers, students, and entrepreneurs, and promote the integration of the national industry into global space technology supply chains.
+Following the government’s decision to join the Artemis Accords, Latvia will move toward strengthening its international cooperation in the space sector, open new opportunities for Latvian researchers, students, and entrepreneurs, and promote the integration of the national industry into global space technology supply chains.

 Minister of Education and Science Dace Melbārde stated: